How long is the race?

 Is there car parking available?

-Yes, Putsborough Beach has a large independently run car park and charges £8.50 per car per day.
+Yes, Putsborough Beach has a large independently run car park and charges £9 per car per day (please car share if possible – potentially just with those in your “bubble” if social distancing rules remain in place).
 Free parking for season pass holders.

 What time is the race briefing?